 Directions

-2. Mixing Dry Ingredients: In a large bowl, whisk together flour, sugar, and salt.
+- Mix Dry Ingredients: In a large bowl, whisk flour, sugar, and salt.

-3. Combining Wet Ingredients: In another bowl, mix the melted butter and eggs.
-Add the yeast mixture once it has activated.
+- Combine Wet Ingredients: In another bowl, beat melted butter and eggs, then pour in the yeast mix.

-5. First Rise: Place the dough in a greased bowl, cover with a damp cloth, and let it rise in a warm place for about 1 hour or until doubled in size.
+- First Rise: Put dough in a greased bowl, cover, and let rise in a warm spot for about 1 hour or till doubled.

-6. Shaping the Rolls: Punch down the dough and divide it into equal portions.
-Shape each piece into a roll and place them on a greased baking sheet.
+- Shape the Rolls: Punch down dough and divide into equal pieces.
+Roll each into a ball and place on a greased sheet.

-7. Second Rise: Cover the shaped rolls with a cloth and let them rise for another 30 minutes.
+- Second Rise: Cover rolls and let rise 30 more min.

 Tips for Perfect Rolls